3608 days. Still going.

 Had breakfast early at Cracker Barrel and drove twenty-four miles to Serenova Tract Water Management District Campground at Land O’Lakes.

-There was no way, in a single day, we could hike all twenty-one miles of beautiful trails in this protected, gated campground – but, we managed to enjoy the trails throughout the day.
+There was no way, in a single day, we could hike all twenty-one miles of beautiful trails in this protected, gated campground – but,

 Then, at sundown, we made a big spaghetti squash dinner with turkey bolognese sauce.